shrutikapoor08/devjoke/README.md

 ***

+Programmer: Son, can you count to 10?
+3 year old son: 1, 2 ...
+Programmer: Stop.
+You're not my son.

+***

 A programmer’s wife asks: “Would you go to the shop and pick up a loaf of bread?
 And if they have eggs, get a dozen.”

 The programmer returns home with 12 loaves of bread.